 Senate Deputy President

-The current Deputy President of the Senate is Honourable Naison Khutswekhaya Ndlovu, who is also the Chairperson of Committees.
+The current Deputy President of the Senate (2021) is Honourable Michael Nyambuya, who is also the Chair of Committees.

 The Deputy President of the Senate as a presiding officer sits on the Committee on Standing Rules and Orders and is third deputy chairperson of that Committee.The Deputy President relieves the President in the chair when the house is sitting and performs the duties of President in the absence of the President.